 I’ve already posted that the book begins in Geneva, Switzerland.
 Extra credit for anyone who can guess another location from the book, based on the cover image.
 It’s a notably more obscure location, but recognizable from the image, and (once you get it), it makes perfect sense for the series.

-The post Cover & Title Reveal: Lightning Hopkins book 3: Thunder appeared first on KEITH SOARES.
+The post Cover & Title Reveal: Lightning Hopkins book 3: Thunder appeared first on Keith Soares.

 ]]>